We are pioneering a pipeline of proprietary retinal gene therapies,

 XLRP, a form of retinitis pigmentosa, is a rare inherited X-linked recessive genetic retinal disorder primarily affecting males.
 The disease is characterized by mutations in the RPGR gene leading to a lack of protein transport and a loss of photoreceptors, resulting in rapid disease progression and severe retinal dysfunction.
 XLRP is incurable and there are currently no treatments available.

-NSR-RPGR is being evaluated in a dose-ranging Phase 1/2 clinical trial for the treatment of XLRP in patients with the RPGR mutation.
-We plan to initiate a prospective, natural history observational study across multiple clinical sites.
+NSR-RPGR is being evaluated in a dose-ranging Phase 1/2 clinical trial for the treatment of XLRP in patients with the RPGR mutation, known as the XIRIUS trial.
+We have also initiated a prospective, natural history observational study across multiple clinical sites, which we refer to as the XOLARIS study, to better understand the progression of untreated XLRP.

 Our NSR-RPGR gene therapy consists of a standard AAV vector, including the codon-optimized human RPGR DNA.
 We have developed a codon-optimized gene for the production of RPGR that features higher protein expression levels than with a wild-type RPGR coding sequence.
 In addition, codon optimization provides greater sequence stability, which results in the consistent production of an identical protein product.
 NSR-RPGR is designed to produce RPGR-ORF15, the form of RPGR preferentially expressed in the retina.